-Figure 5-47 Estimated Annual UK Emissions of Hg, 1990 - 2019 (source: NAEI 2019)
+Figure 5-51 Estimated Annual UK Emissions of Hg, 1990 - 2020 (source: NAEI 2022)

-5.9 Benzo[a]pyrene
+5.10 Benzo[a]pyrene

-5.9.1 B[a]P: Spatial Distribution
+5.10.1 B[a]P: Spatial Distribution

-Figure 5-48 shows the modelled annual mean background concentration of benzo[a]pyrene (B[a]P).
-The areas of highest concentration reflect the distribution of industrial sources; also, areas where there is widespread domestic use of oil and solid fuels for heating.
-The latter have historically included the Belfast area and other urban parts of Northern Ireland: also, parts of Yorkshire, Humberside and South Wales.
+Figure 5-52 shows the modelled annual mean background concentration of benzo[a]pyrene (B[a]P).
+Most of the UK had modelled concentrations of 0.1 ng m-3 or less in 2021: areas of higher concentration reflect the distribution of industrial sources, and areas where there is widespread domestic use of oil and solid fuels for heating.
+There were two very small areas with annual mean B[a]P concentrations in excess of the limit value of 1 ng m-3 in 2021: one is in Yorkshire and Humberside and the other in the Swansea Urban Area of South Wales.
+These reflect industrial sources in those areas.

-The only reporting zones with modelled annual mean B[a]P concentrations in excess of 1 ng m-3 in 2020 were Yorkshire and Humberside, Swansea Urban Area and South Wales (as also reported in Section 4).
-However, these areas, which are associated with industrial sources, are too small to be clearly seen on the map.

-Figure 5-48 Annual mean background B[a]P concentration, 2020 (ng m-3)
+Figure 5-52 Annual mean background B[a]P concentration, 2021 (ng m-3)